forbconly/Family/family_data.md

 •	Works with a US-based startup in Delhi NCR.
 •	Spends his holidays with his male college friends.
 •	Loves car driving and long rides.
+•	A nocturn.
 Personality: Intelligent but not as studious as Pikul.
-Has a practical and no-nonsense attitude which, it's joked, prevents him from getting a girlfriend as he can't tolerate tantrums.
+Has a practical and "no-nonsense" attitude which, it's joked, prevents him from getting a girlfriend as he can't tolerate tantrums.
 ---Person Ends---

 ---Person Start---